 - Programs of study that DON'T satisfy academic requirements at Princeton or independent study projects

-The Martin A. Dale '53 awards carry a stipend of $5,000.
+The Martin A. Dale '53 awards carry a stipend of $6,000.
 Students receiving Princeton grant aid who win the award will have their expected summer earnings replaced.
-(Please note: The $5,000 stipend is treated as taxable income by the Internal Revenue Service.)
-The Dale award must be the only Princeton funded program in which the student participates for the summer in which the award is granted.
-Students accepting the Dale award are required to decline funding inconsistent with this requirement.
+(Please note: The $6,000 stipend is treated as taxable income by the Internal Revenue Service.)
+The Dale award must be the only Princeton-sponsored program in which the student participates in the summer for which the award is granted.
+Students accepting the Dale award are required to withdraw from any and all other Princeton programs.
 Potential conflicts should be addressed in the application for funding.

 APPLICATION MATERIALS AND PROCEDURES

-Additional information will be available at the information meeting held in the residential colleges in December.
+Additional information will be available at the information meeting held in the residential colleges in November, December, and January, and on your college website.
 Applications are reviewed by faculty and staff selection committees in each college, and the most competitive candidates are invited to an interview.
-Students are notified of the results of the competition around March 13.
+Students are notified of the results of the competition around March 1st.
 (An e-mail notification will be sent to each applicant.)
-For further information, please contact the director of studies of your residential college.
+For further information, please contact the assistant dean for studies of your residential college.